unicode-org/message-format-wg/experiments/stasm/spec/registry.md

 The main building block of the registry is the `<function>` element.
 It represents an implementation of a custom function available to translation at runtime.
 A function defines a human-readable _description_ of its behavior and one or more _signatures_ of how to call it.
 Named regex _patterns_ can optionally define validation rules for input, optional values, and variant keys.

 The `<signature>` element defines the calling context of a function with the `type` attribute.
 A `type="format"` function can only be called inside a placeholder inside translatable text.
 A `type="match"` function can only be called inside a selector.
-Signatures with a non-empty `locales` attribute are locale-specific.
+A `type="markup"` function can only be used inside patterns as markup elements.
+Signatures with a non-empty `locales` attribute are locale-specific and only available in translations in the given languages.

 A signature may define the type of input it accepts with zero or more `<input>` elments.
 Note that in MessageFormat 2.0 functions can only ever accept at most one positional argument.
 Multiple `<input>` elements can be used to define different validation rules for this single argument input, together with appropriate human-readable descriptions.